 Registration as an elector is an indispensable requirement for voting in Parliamentary, Local Government and Tobago House of Assembly elections.
 Such registration is voluntary and there are no sanctions for failure to register.
 However if you are not a registered person in accordance with the provisions of the Representation of the People Act Chap.
 2:01, you will not be able to exercise your franchise.
-You will therefore not be a partner in democracy.
+You will therefore not be a partner in the democratic process.
 The Registration Rules of this piece of legislation lay down the process for registration.
-The Commission is required by law to publish every year on July 1st, an Annual List of Qualified Electors.
+The Commission is required by law to publish annually on July 1st, an Annual List of Qualified Electors.

 Article 25(b) of the International Covenant on Civil and Political Rights (ICCPR) in its declaration states: